 Lindex opened its first Russian store in St Petersburg.
 Lindex expanded to Saudi Arabia when its franchising partner opened five Lindex stores there.
 Seppälä opened its first store in Ukraine.

 Stockmann opened a new department store in the Metropolis shopping centre near Moscow city centre.
 Lindex opened its first store in Slovakia in September.

 Hobby Hall was integrated into the Department Store Division as from the start of 2010.
 In March, Stockmann opened its fifth department store in Moscow in Golden Babylon shopping centre.
 Lindexin franchising partners opened stores in new market areas: in Dubai, United Arab Emirates and in Bosnia and Herzegovina.
 Stockmann launched its online store at the address stockmann.com.

 In November, the Nevsky Centre shopping centre and department store in the heart of St Petersburg opened its doors to customers.
 The enlargement of the Helsinki city centre department store was completed.

 Lindex opened its online store in 28 countries, at the address lindex.com.
 In March Lindex opened a store in a new market, in Poland.
 Stockmanns seventh department store in Russia was opened in March in Ekaterinburg.
 Seppälä opened its online store in Finland in November.

-The Stockmann Group introduced a new organizational structure in June and established a new Fashion Chain Division, which includes all current operations of Lindex and Seppälä.
-The Stockmann Group now has two divisions; Department Store Diviosn and the Fashion Chain Division.
+The Stockmann Group introduced a new organizational structure in June and established a new Fashion Chain Division, which included all current operations of Lindex and Seppälä.
+The Stockmann Group had two divisions; Department Store Division and the Fashion Chain Division.